Estimated reading time: 13 minutes

 It’s a dilemma no one wants to be in, but unfortunately, things happen out of our control.

-Those who follow Canadian Budget Binder and watch their dollars understand where you want to be and where you’d rather not be.
+Those who follow Canadian Budget Binder and watch their dollars understand where they want to be and where they’d rather not be.

 Life is a rat race, and anyone can fall through the cracks.